Benbebop/2DLuaRenderEngine/README.md

 To run the program you need to install the lua binaries [http://luabinaries.sourceforge.net/download.html] and then run run.lua (or you could just run init.lua if you are crazy)

-Requires ffmpeg [https://ffmpeg.org/download.html], once you download the zip, unpack it into the bin folder.
+Requires ffmpeg [https://ffmpeg.org/download.html], once you download the zip, unpack it into a bin folder in the project files.

 Has 2 example files